What is Organizational Leadership?

 Governmental Office Director/Chief of Staff

-Suppose you like to analyze complex interdisciplinary issues, track stakeholder and public opinion, make recommendations for action, develop and implement policies and procedures, and participate in community management and social change.
-In that case, this career might be for you!
+In this career, professionals analyze complex interdisciplinary issues, track stakeholder and public opinion, and make recommendations for action.
+They also develop and implement policies and procedures, and participate in community management and social change.

 Highlighted Courses